 - 1. Invert the tender, and hold in a suitable device.
 We use a foam cradle the Peco loco service cradle being ideal. - 2.
 Unclip the brake gear, and place to one side. - 3.
-Spring out the Bachmann wheel sets. - 4.
+Spring out the Bachmann wheel sets carefully so as not to damage the pickup strips. - 4.
 There are two options; one is to remove the Bachmann wheels from their axles, and replace with Gibson scale wheels onto the Bachmann shouldered axles, and replacing in the tender chassis having set the correct back to back. - 5.
 The alternative is to place Gibson shouldered pinpoint bearings into the tender axle holes.
 Then mount the Gibson wheels onto the pinpoint axle provided with the wheel pack, and spring back the assembled wheel set into the tender chassis.